ARasheed14/chartercodingchallenge/README.md

 cd into the project folder.

-run npm install to install all depencies
+run npm install or yarn install to install all depencies

-run npm start to spin up a web browser to view the applicaiton
+run npm start or yarn start to spin up a web browser to view the applicaiton